KBoleman/skills-github-pages/_posts/2025-07-16-AWSProjectBlog2.md

    - Leave the status enabled
    - Apply the rule scope to all objects in the bucket
    - Assign the alternate bucket as the destination
+   - Create a new IAM role
+      - Select the option to replicate objects encrypted with AWS KMS
+      - Select the available aws/s3 key
+   - Opt out of replacing available objects, then submit

+   -